pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 Pulumi Crosswalk for AWS provides significantly easier ways of programming API Gateway.
 This includes using infrastructure as code techniques for simple, declarative APIs, including easy Lambda-based handlers.

-## Defining an API Gateway Endpoint and Routes
+## Defining an AWS API Gateway Endpoint and Routes

-API Gateway creates REST APIs that:
+AWS API Gateway creates REST APIs that:

 * Are HTTP based.
 * Adhere to the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) protocol.